CounterPunch: Reception

 In 2003, The Observer described the CounterPunch website as "one of the most popular political sources in America, with a keen following in Washington".
 Other sources have variously described CounterPunch as "left-wing", "far-left", "extreme", a "political newsletter", and a "muckraking newsletter".

 Controversies

+Reports covering examples of left-wing antisemitism have criticized CounterPunch for publishing articles written by white nationalists and Holocaust deniers such as Israel Shamir, Paul Craig Roberts, and Gilad Atzmon in its early-2000s criticism of Israel.